dracostheblack/paracord/cobra-knot-camera-strap/README.md

 # Cobra Knot Camera Strap

-The Cobra knot generally requires about 1' of paracord for every 1'' of lenthg that you want out of it.
+The Cobra knot generally requires about 1' of paracord for every 1'' of length that you want out of it.

 I created a paracord strap to be hung cross shoulder and hang near my hip.